Luur/SwiftEchoes-Tips/README.md

 ## [#4 Combinations of pure functions](https://twitter.com/szubyak/status/953993641391017984)

-`flatMap` func is effectively the combination of using `map` and `joined` in a single call, in that order.
+`compactMap` func is effectively the combination of using `map` and `joined` in a single call, in that order.
 It maps items in array A into array B using a func you provide, then joins the results using concatenation.

 Functions `min` and `max` could be also combinations of `sorted.first` and `sorted.last` in single call.

 ```swift
 let colors = ["red", "blue", "black", "white"]